SS8816/Hospital-database-managment/README.md

 ## Installation
 To get started with the Hospital Database Management System, follow these steps:

-Clone the repository:
+1. Clone the repository:
-bash
-Copy code
 git clone https://github.com/yourusername/hospital-dbms.git
-Navigate to the project directory: bash
+2. Navigate to the project directory: cd hospital-dbms
-Copy code
-cd hospital-dbms
-Install the necessary dependencies: bash
-Copy code
-pip install -r requirements.txt
+3. Install the necessary dependencies: pip install -r requirements.txt
-Run the application:
+4. Run the application:
-bash
-Copy code
 python app.py
-Access the application in your web browser at http://localhost:5000.
+5. Access the application in your web browser at http://localhost:5000.